sassoftware/sasoptpy/doc/overview/about.rst

 Have any questions?

-* If you are having a package-related issue, feel free to report it on `GitHub <https://github.com/sassoftware/sasoptpy/issues>`_.
+* If you have a package-related issue, feel free to report it on `GitHub <https://github.com/sassoftware/sasoptpy/issues>`_.
 * If you have an optimization-related question, consider asking it on `SAS Communities <https://communities.sas.com/t5/Mathematical-Optimization/bd-p/operations_research>`_.
 * For further technical support, reach `SAS Technical Support <https://support.sas.com/en/technical-support.html>`_.